Women in Mauritania: Education

 Education in Mauritania was strongly influenced by the French educational system.
 Girls' education is still valued less than boys', and women's literacy rate (age 15 and over) is lower than that of men: in 2015, the female literacy rate was 41.6%, compared to the male rate of 62.6%.

 Women's rights

 Child marriage

-In 2017, 37% of girls in Mauritania were married before the 18 years old.
+In 2017, 37% of girls in Mauritania were married before they turn 18 years old.
 14% of girls are married before they turn 15.

 Polygamy

 Polygamy is legal in Mauritania.
 A man can marry up to four women, but must obtain the consent of his existing wife/wives first.
 Polygamy is common within the Afro-Mauritanian and Berber Moorish population, occurring less frequently among the Arab Moorish population.

 A 2007 MICS3 reports that 10.7% of women aged 15–49 are in a polygamous union.

 Female genital mutilation

 This map shows the % of women and girls aged 15-49 years who have undergone FGM/C. Source: UNICEF (2013).
 Grey countries were not surveyed.

 Female genital mutilation is prevalent in Mauritania.
 71% of all women aged between 15 and 49 had undergone FGM in 2001.
 A 2007 demographic cluster study found no change in FGM prevalence rate in Mauritania.
 Type II FGM is most frequent.
 About 57% of Mauritania women believe FGM is a religious requirement.

 Mauritania is 100% Muslim.
 The FGM prevalence rate varies by ethnic groups: 92% of Soninke women are cut, and about 70% of Fulbe and Moorish women.
 28% of Wolof women have undergone FGM.

 Mauritania has consented to international charters such as CEDAW as well as Africa's Maputo Protocol.
 Ordonnance n°2005-015 on child protection restricts FGM.